 Filing Status 2, Married Filing Separately on This Combined Return-Use this filing status to report your incomes individually but on only one tax form.
 You do this by filling in both Columns A and B. You may file separately on this combined return regardless of whether you filed jointly or separately for federal purposes if both you and your spouse had income.
 This filing status usually results in a lower tax than Filing Status 3.

 Each spouse must claim his or her own income and deductions.
-The total of Line 9, Columns A and B, must equal your federal adjusted gross income.
+The total of Line 5, Columns A and B, must equal your and your spouse's federal adjusted gross income.

 Filing Status 3, Married Filing Joint Return-Use this filing status if you and your spouse choose to file a joint return even if one spouse had no income.
-Jointly means that you and your spouse add your incomes together and report in Column B.
+Jointly means that you and your spouse add your incomes together and report in Column B. If both you and your spouse have income, it may be to your benefit to use Filing Status 2.